IDT Doctor of Philosophy

 IDT doctoral students can be admitted into the program with or without a master’s degree in Instructional Design & Technology or related fields.
 IDT doctoral students who come in with a master’s degree in IDT will have to complete 60 credits in their program of study, and the students who come in without a master’s degree in IDT are required to complete 90 credits in their program of study.
 The IDT doctoral area of emphasis is NOT available as an online option.
 However, students without a master's degree in instructional design MAY complete the first 30 credits of the Ph.D. at a distance, and then complete the final 60 credits on-campus.
 Detailed credit requirements can be found here (with an IDT master’s degree) or here (without an IDT master’s degree).

-All application materials are due by March 31 for fall admission and by October 31 for spring admission.
+All application materials are due by February 15 for summer, fall and spring admission.
 The application materials should include:

 - Essay on a current issue in education

 - discuss how your research areas and interests are related to the educational issue

 - relate your answer to the field of instructional design & technology